murafalizade/estudy-graphql-api/README.md

 ## Get Started
 Please run commands below.
-Then start to edit src/servis.ts
+Then you can start editing the page by modifying `src/index.js`.

 Run for development